ecthyma

 - persons with diabetes mellitus

-- neglected elderly[3]
+- a lesion of neglect, neglected elderly[3]

 Clinical manifestations